orenfromberg/orenfromberg.tech/content/blog/ssh-cert-auth-part-1/index.md

 rm: remove write-protected regular file 'my-remote-host-identity.pem'? yes
 ```

-Keep a look out for the second post in this 2-part series where we set up an SSH Certificate Authority.
+Keep an eye out for the second post in this 2-part series where we set up an SSH certificate authority. 👋